Lucas Smout the Younger: Work

 Only a few works by his hand are known.
 He painted a number of coastal scenes depicting various activities relating to the return of fishing boats with their catch or the loading of vessels.
 They include a view of The Beach of Scheveningen (Royal Museum of Fine Arts Antwerp).
 This work is typical of Smout's busy compositions: it includes many groups of people and a wide range of activities taking place on the beach, such as pulling fishing boats onto the land, men hauling wood, soldiers transporting two gun barrels, fishmongers and on the far right - next to a cannon - a man drawing, which is likely a self-portrait.
-Smout collaborated on a beach view with Pieter Bout who painted the staffage.
-This work referred to as Harbour and Fish Market (Musée des beaux-arts de Quimper) possibly also represents a view of the beach and port of Scheveningen as in its composition and figures it closely resembles Pieter Bout's Selling Fish at the Beach of Scheveningen (Van Ham Auctions, 11 May 2012, Lot 518).